dcos/dcos-ui/BEST_PRACTICES.md

 ## API Requests

-API Requests should go into Action files like [this](https://github.com/dcos/dcos-ui/blob/master/src/js/events/CosmosPackagesActions.js)
+API Requests should go into an Action file like [this](https://github.com/dcos/dcos-ui/blob/master/src/js/events/CosmosPackagesActions.js)